giantswarm/starboard-exporter/README.md

 #### Result Detail

-A detail for CIS benchmark results series exposes field from each instance of an Aqua `CISKubeBenchResult`.
+A CIS benchmark result info series exposes fields from each instance of an Aqua `CISKubeBenchResult`.
 For example:

 ```shell
 starboard_exporter_ciskubebenchreport_result_info{